aerogear/aerogear-unifiedpush-server/README.md

 /Path/to/JBossAS/bin/jboss-cli.sh --file=./h2-database-config.cli
 ```

-The above script will add the _PushEEDS datasource_.
+The above script will add the _PushEEDS datasource_, which uses your home directory.
+If you want to change the location update the ```h2-database-config.cli``` file as needed.

 #### Deploy the UnifiedPush Server